popoviciandrei/drugdev_react_graphql/README.md

 ### `npm run gql`

-Runs the graphql server.<br>
+Runs the graphql server.

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.